 Students receive a variety of support services above and beyond the formal academic program.
 Most importantly, students have ready access to faculty for assistance and are actively encouraged to utilize this valuable resource.
 In addition, the School of Medicine Office of Student Affairs offers individual assistance in identifying and improving deficiencies in studying, test taking, and time management skills.
 Students are referred for outside counseling as appropriate.
 Personnel in the SOM Office of Student Affairs are trained to provide individual academic counseling as well as help students coordinate study groups.
+Peer tutoring services are also available to assist students in specific curricular content areas.
 Sometimes personal problems can have a deleterious effect on academic performance.
 Students can self-refer to the Health Sciences Center Program for Student Assistance for free counseling services.